SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 * [Noto Serif](https://fonts.google.com/noto/specimen/Noto+Serif?preview.text=JavaScript%20Vs%20Python&preview.text_type=custom&query=noto+serif&sort=popularity&noto.query=novecento) - Used for All headings and Questions.
 * [Open Sans](https://fonts.google.com/specimen/Open+Sans?preview.text=JavaScript%20Vs%20Python&preview.text_type=custom&query=open+sans&sort=popularity&noto.query=novecento) - Used for all other texts in game.

-Noto Serif is a serif typeface created by Google specially for users to consume written digital content.
+Noto Serif is a serif typeface created by Google  for users to consume written digital content.
 I thought it would be appropriate for a quiz game which is educational.
 I first got the heading font i wanted from Google fonts and i used [typ.io](https://typ.io/fonts/noto_serif) to get a font that it pairs well with .

 ### Imagery

-I did not use any images , but my background video was chosen it gives the feeling of delving deep into the world of coding and programing languages.
+I did not use any images , but my background video was chosen because it gives the feeling of delving deep into the world of coding and programing languages.
 The credits for the background video is in [Credits](#credits) section.

 ### Wireframes